Text Link

 Much of the language associated with eating disorder recovery is centered around the concept of surviving triggering situations, such as the holidays.
 And while this language is not only valid but oftentimes, accurate, considering the life-threatening nature of eating disorders, it’s time to change the recovery narrative to one of thriving.

 To thrive during eating disorder recovery means to grow and flourish, to learn how to be proactive in how you protect and arm yourself.
-Thriving means preparing for potential stressors and triggers as opposed to simply reacting to them when they arise.
-If you are always reacting to various negative emotions or situations that arise, it can feel like you’re scrambling to keep up.
-But when you take a proactive stance and make a self-care plan, you are choosing yourself.
+Thriving means preparing for potential stressors and triggers instead of simply reacting to them when they arise.
+If you are constantly reacting to various negative emotions or situations that arise, it can feel like you’re scrambling to keep up.
+But when you take a proactive stance and make a self-care plan, you choose yourself.
 And what could be more empowering than that?

-Within Health has revolutionized eating disorder treatment by creating a virtual program where you can connect with your clinical care team from home, or on the go.
-Our app gives people the flexibility to receive care wherever they need it, including when they are home for the holidays.
+Within has revolutionized eating disorder treatment by creating a virtual program where you can connect with your clinical care team from home or on the go.
+Our program allows people to receive care wherever they need it, including when they are home for the holidays.
 If you are looking for compassionate care for disordered eating, call our clinical care team to find out how to get started.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.